What is breast cancer?

 -

-Reproductive history - menstruation, menopause, pregnancy and breastfeeding
+Reproductive history – menstruation, menopause, pregnancy and breastfeeding or chestfeeding

-- start menstruating at a later age;
+- start menstruating at a later age.

 - go through menopause at an earlier age.